 All Pixel phones can charge with USB-C cables.
-For best results, use the power adapter that came with your phone.
+For best results, use the power adapter that comes with some phones, like Pixel 5a (5G).
 If your phone isn't charging right, learn how to fix a phone that doesn't charge.

 - Plug either end of the USB-C cable into the port on the bottom of your phone.